devonestes/personal-website/_posts/2017-06-25-experience-is-ruining-software.md

 In programming we generally revere experience, but we need to be careful to only do so when it's been _proven_ to be a marker of someone who contributes high-quality code.
-Funny enough, in the medical example I gave enough, there actually was one place where experience correlated highly with positive outcomes, and that was in surgery.
+Funny enough, in the medical example I gave above, there actually was one place where experience correlated highly with positive outcomes, and that was in surgery.
 Until we know which side of the spectrum we fall on as software developers, we should be much more careful about how we prejudge those with experience to be inherintly